What Are Natural Wines? Why Should I Care About Them?

 “Sourcing clean wines is the foundation of Dry Farm Wines,” says McKinley.
 “We source our wines from all international wine regions, mainly in Europe and South America.”
 She goes on to say, “Lately we’ve sourced some delicious wines from France, Italy, Spain, and Austria.
 We also have rare wines from Croatia, Germany, South Africa, and New Zealand.”

 All the literature I read and information I found about Dry Farm Wines intrigued me.
-We certainly can all use less chemicals in our lives.
+We certainly can all use fewer chemicals in our lives.
 And I like the idea of farming methods that keep the land and planet healthy.
-An added bonus for me is the fact that it is recommended for those adhering to the ketogenic diet.
+A bonus for me is the fact that it is recommended for those adhering to the ketogenic diet.

 I started the ketogenic diet about a year ago and have been very happy with the results.
 With Dry Farm Wines, I can enjoy a glass without “cheating.”

-Not only are the wines sulfite free—or produced without additional sulfites—they are also produced with no sugar.
+Not only are the wines sulfite-free—or produced without additional sulfites—but they are also produced with no sugar.

 That one detail seemed a bit off to me.
 How can a wine have no sugar?
 We all know grapes have sugar; so how can they make that claim?